Battery Types

 Lithium-ion battery is used in a variety of applications, from small devices such as smartphones to those mounted on electric vehicles and aircraft.
-It features high energy density, small size and lightweight with the same capacity.
+Its key feature is a high energy density, enabling smaller and lighter batteries for a given capacity.

-Size AA and AAA dry cell rechargeable batteries such as "eneloop" and "Evolta" almost use nickel-metal-hydride batteries (some nickel-cadmium batteries remain).
-However, because the circuit to prevent overcharging differs depending on the product, a dedicated charger must be used to prevent liquid leakage and life deterioration.
+Rechargeable batteries in standard AA and AAA sizes, such as "eneloop" and "Evolta," are predominantly nickel-metal-hydride (NiMH) batteries, although some older nickel-cadmium (Ni-Cd) types may still be found.
+However, because the circuit to prevent overcharging differs depending on the product, a dedicated charger is required to prevent liquid leakage and shortened lifespan.

-The third is lead storage battery.
+Another common type is the lead-acid battery.
 Lead (Pb) is used for the negative electrode, lead dioxide (PbO2) is used for the positive electrode, and dilute sulfuric acid is used as the electrolyte.
-It is a versatile storage battery as a 12 V battery for starting cars and motorcycles, so it can be said to be a familiar storage battery.
+It is widely used as the 12 V starter battery in cars and motorcycles, making it a very common and familiar type of storage battery.

 The NAS (sodium-sulfur) battery uses natrium (or sodium, Na) for the negative electrode and sulfur (S) for the positive electrode.
-Ford Motor announced the principle in 1967, and NGK is the first storage battery in the world that has been commercialized.
+Ford Motor announced the principle in 1967, and NGK was the first company in the world to commercialize this type of storage battery.
 Fine ceramics are used for the electrolyte that separates the two electrodes.
 Unlike ordinary storage batteries, Na and S used in the electrodes are liquids, and the fine ceramic electrolyte is solid.

 It is mainly attached to power plants that use natural energy such as solar power and wind power.
 It is used to adjust the amount of power supplied and to maintain the power quality.